karthik/ddd/02-a-tradeoffs.md

 > ... the most detailed three-dimensional maps of the Universe ever made, with deep multi-color images of one third of the sky, and spectra for more than three million astronomical objects. --(https://www.sdss.org/)

+The telescope data is very high quality, with the following features:

-- Contains good metadata
+- Good metadata in SCHEMA, a machine readable standard
-- Data is in multiple formats
+- Data in multiple formats:
-- Released in archives
+- Released data in archives
-- Data is also available in a database
+- Data is available in a database
 - Entire dataset available for download
-- All the tables have metadata in SCHEMA
-- Standard for the field
-- Interface covers all skills
+- Interface to the data covers all skills
-- Provides tutorials from school children to professional astronomers
+- The interface provides tutorials from school children to professional astronomers on how to read it
 - Raw data before processed into database is also available

-(remember to cite appropriately from: https://www.sdss.org/collaboration/citing-sdss/)
+The SDSS provides different degrees of understanding, for different understanding.
+It is a huge project involving many people, and so would have provided enourmous effort to prepare, but has a high degree of understanding.
+It would be in the top right hand corner of the DARECO.

 ### Dataset 3: Most other datasets